Berry and Potato Pathology

 Dr. Louie Nottingham, Department of Entomology

-Laura Flandermeyer – M.S. student (Pullman, co-advised)
+Laura Flandermeyer – MS student (Pullman, co-advised)

 Research Focus: Modeling outbreaks of leafhopper vectored X-disease in cherry.